Magnus-droid/UTokyo-Cyber-Security-Project/README.md

 # UTokyo-Cyber-Security-Project

+# DISCLAIMER
+This is a proof of concept project.
+Do NOT use on networks you don't have authorization to monitor.

+## notes for the project so fat

+installed tshark with
+`sudo apt install tshark`

+basic filter for target IP address:

+`sudo tshark -f "host [target IP]"`

-managed to download scapy with sudo apt get scapy
+download scapy with
+`sudo apt get scapy`

-nnote: pip install scapy didnt work, assuming is a PATH problem
+Note: `pip install scapy` didnt work, probably a PATH problem that I don't want to deal with